onticinc/actions/README.md

 Set Operating System to Linux Architectur X64.

-Copy and Paste commands in the folder you created in step 10.
+Copy and Paste runner commands in the folder you created in step 10.
+(You cannot do this step as a root user.)